altmattr/teaching/COMP3000 - Programming Languages/src/2_introduction.md

   puts 25
   \end{verbatim}

-\section*{Tree Walker}
+## Tree Walker <tex-essay>
+question: |
   Which of the following phases would be left out of a "tree walk interpreter"?
   \begin{itemize}
     \item scanner
     \item code generation
     \item runtime
     \item parsing
   \end{itemize}
-\subsection*{Solution}
+answer: |
   Code generation and runtime would be left out of a tree walker.
 The tree walker is a kind of interpreter that does not generate code, it just walks the tree and executes the code as it goes.
 The scanner and parser are still needed to get the tree in the first place.

-section*{Transpiler}
+## Transpiler <tex-essay>
+question: |
   Which of the following phases would be left out of a "transpiler"?
   \begin{itemize}
     \item scanner
     \item code generation
     \item runtime
     \item parsing
   \end{itemize}
-\subsection*{Solution}
+answer: |
   Runtime would be left out of a transpiler.
 A transpiler still generates code, it just generates it in another high-level language.

-\section*{Hypothetical}
+## Hypothetical <tex-essay>
+question: |
   If I told you I had a program which did a "quick and dirty" conversion from BASH script to Ruby, would you think it was a compiler or an interpreter?
 Justify your choice.
-  \subsection*{Solution}
+answer: |
   This would have to be a compiler!
 It \emph{sounds like} an interpreter because it is "quick and dirty, " but it doesn't actually run any code!
 It takes code in a source language and converts it to another language.
 It just so happens the "other" language is commonly used as a source language.
 Even the assembly code you are used to generating in a compiler is actually run through an interpreter in the end (really, it is true), so having Ruby as a target language is not so strange after all.

-\section*{Real Interpreter}
+## Real Interpreter <tex-essay>
+question: |
   What is a programming language implementation you know of that \emph{certainly} is an interpreter rather than a compiler?

-  \subsection*{Solution}
+answer: |
   The text identifies early versions of Ruby.
 I will nominate \texttt{sed}, which performs stream editing on Unix. \texttt{sed} has a configuration language that qualifies as a domain-specific language for making changes to a text file.

-\section*{Why not Langauge?}
+## Why not Language? <tex-essay>
+question: |
-In your own words, explain why is is not meaningful to ask if a language is compiled or interpreted.
+  In your own words, explain why is it not meaningful to ask if a language is compiled or interpreted.

-\subsection*{Solution}
+answer: |
   A language is a set of rules for writing programs.
 A program is a set of instructions for a computer to follow.
 A compiler or interpreter is a program that takes a program in one language and converts it to another language.
 So the question is not meaningful because it is asking about the wrong thing.
 It should be asking about the implementation of the language, not the language itself.

   However, all the implementations of a particular language are usually similar, so it is common to talk about a language as if it is a single thing.
 This is not strictly correct, but it is a useful simplification.
 It is also common to talk about the "compiler" or "interpreter" of a language as if it is a single thing, even though there are many different implementations of each.

   Languages where all implementations are interpreters are Ruby, BASH, and R.  Languages where all implementations are compilers are Java, C, and Processing.
 Languages where there are both interpreters and compilers are JavaScript and Python\footnote{As long as we include CPython as real python, which is disputed}.

-\end{document}
+# Exam

+## compiler or interpreter <gift>
+Which of the following statements is true of a compiler, but not true of an interpreter?{
+  ~ name analysis occurs before running
+  ~ the program is converted to an abstract syntax tree = the program is output in a new form before run
+  ~ the program is run as fast as the machine will allow }